 The Citizens Housing & Planning Council supports the application of HPD’s winning AdAPT RFP submission.

-Our work on this issue resulted not from a preconceived idea to advance the creation of small apartments, but rather resulted from a simple question: As our population grows how will … Read more…
+Our work on this issue resulted not from a preconceived idea to advance the creation of small apartments, but rather resulted from a simple question: As our population grows how … Read more…

 This morning, we testified at the City Planning Commission hearing in favor of the Department of City Planning’s proposed Flood Resilience Zoning Text Amendment.
 You can read our full testimony here: